clearpathrobotics/robot-backup/README.md

 # Robot Backup
 This package will automatically backup a remote robot to your local machine into a single archive.
-It will Backup:
+It will back up:

 - etc/setup.bash
 - Home Folder